mjohnson7cd/thesneers/content/page/photos/index.md

 comments: false
 ---

 Here is our collection of photos and artwork.
-Everything shared here was created by a local artist from Western New York.
-(Plus a few from our lead singer Matt!)
+Everything shared here was created by Sarah Bruno, Billie Page and Matt Smith, and other local artist in Western New York.

 ![](20.jpg)